 Theology, Medicine, and Culture (TMC) is a new strategic initiative that engages a wide range of individuals, communities, and institutions on fundamental questions about human flourishing, fragility, and death.
 Centered at Duke Divinity School, the initiative draws faculty and students from theology, medicine, nursing, public policy, and the arts and sciences.

-Five Physicians Honored for Care of Patients Near the End of Life
+Physicians Honored for Outstanding Care of Patients Near the End of Life